Jozefina Topalli

-Jozefina Topalli (née Çoba; born November 26, 1963) is an Albanian politician who formerly served as the Chairwoman of the Parliament of Albania from 2 September 2005 until 9 September 2013.
+Jozefina Topalli (née Çoba, born 26 November 1963) is an Albanian politician who formerly served as the Chairwoman of the Parliament of Albania from 2 September 2005 until 9 September 2013.
 She held the title of vice president of the Democratic Party of Albania.
-Topalli is married and has two children.

-Studies and early jobs
+Education and early career

 Jozefina Çoba Topalli graduated from Luigj Gurakuqi University in Shkodra with a double major in mathematics and law.
 She subsequently studied international relations at the University of Padua in Italy and acquired a master's degree from the University of Tirana in public administration and in European Studies; in 2010, she obtained her Ph.D. at the University of Tirana, with a dissertation on the topic of "The Role of the National Parliament in the process of European integration of the country".
 She is fluent in English, Russian, French, and Italian.

 From 1992 to 1995, she worked at the Chamber of Commerce in the city of Shkodër, and in 1995 and 1996 was chancellor and lecturer at the Luigj Gurakuqi University in Shkodra.

 Topalli has been a member of the national legislature since 1996.

 In 2005, Topalli was elected President of the Assembly of the Republic of Albania, and retained her position in 2009.